 A conviction for kidnapping has serious consequences, including the possibility of life in prison.
+Speak with a Middlesex County kidnapping attorney at Spring & Spring today if you have been accused of these crimes.
+Call (617) 513-9444.

 In order to convict a defendant of kidnapping, the Commonwealth must prove beyond a reasonable doubt that: